We save lives at sea with no government funding

-Swedish Sea Rescue Society is responsible for 70 percent of all sea rescues in > Sweden and receives no government funding.
-The Society is financed by membership > fees, donations and voluntary work.
-Despite this, or possibly as a result of > this, the Society has doubled the number of sea rescue stations in recent years, > tripled the number of rescue volunteers available and built 70 modern rescue > vessels.
-This expansion has enabled Swedish Sea Rescue Society to meet its goal > of departing within 15 minutes or less from the time an alarm is received.
-Crews > live close to stations and conduct training several times a month.
+Swedish Sea Rescue Society is involved in approximately 90 percent of all sea rescues in Sweden and receives no government funding.
+The Society is financed by membership fees, donations and voluntary work.
+Despite this, or possibly as a result of this, the Society has doubled the number of sea rescue stations in recent years, tripled the number of rescue volunteers available and built 260 modern rescue vessels.
+This expansion has enabled Swedish Sea Rescue Society to meet its goal of departing within 15 minutes or less from the time an alarm is received.
+Crews live close to stations and conduct training several times a month.

 Thanks to 2 500 volunteer crew members, rescue services are always available 24 hours a day anywhere along the Swedish coast and on the major lakes.
 The volunteers work as carpenters, doctors, fishermen, salesmen, plumbers, teachers and many other occupations.
 The sea rescue volunteers are willing to go out in any weather, at any time even during normal work hours or in the middle of the night.

 The large degree of voluntary work enables the Swedish Sea Rescue Society to manage with a small administration, as much of the costs for normal activities are covered by membership fees.
 The Swedish Sea Rescue Society has more than 143 000 members.

 Membership in Swedish Sea Rescue Society

 In order to prevent accidents Swedish Sea Rescue Society offers a service to our members where they can call for assistance before the situation turns in to an emergency.
 This way a member can receive help in the event of motor breakdown, damaged rudder etc, even when it’s completely calm and no one is in immediate danger.
 We provide this preventative service as a way of thanking our members for their support which enables us to continue to do what is most important of all, saving lives at sea.